phil-r/til/unix/ssh-without-a-password.md

 # SSH without a password

-To avoid entering password on every login to remote server you can add your public ssh key to `~/.ssh/authorized_keys`
+To avoid entering password on every login to remote server you can add your public ssh key to `~/.ssh/authorized_keys` on your server

 To do so, first get your public key(usually it's `~/.ssh/id_rsa.pub`):